-Yogurt Starter Culture (Sweet) $6.95easy to make, great source of probiotics
+Yogurt Starter Culture (Sweet)easy to make, great source of probiotics

-"Just made yogurt for first time, it's AMAZING and so simple!"
+"I just made yogurt for the first time, it's AMAZING and so simple!"

 –Susan, Happy Cheese Maker

 A sweet and creamy yogurt that is simple to make and wonderful to eat.
 Works very well with store-bought milk and goats milk.

 For a Greek Style yogurt, simply drain your homemade yogurt, in two layers of Butter Muslin, for 1-2 hours.

 Store in the freezer for up to 2 years